-Acquisition of equipment will have no direct effect on EJ communities.
+Acquisition of equipment will have no direct effect on environmental justice (EJ) communities.
 However, the use of the equipment will assist in repairs to the current gas infrastructure for the various operators identified in Table 1.
 The equipment can also lead to the identification of leaks and prompt repair of leaks, resulting in an increase in pipeline safety across the system while also improving operation.
 Therefore, consistent with Executive Order 12898 and DOT Order 5610.2(c), PHMSA has determined the project would not result in disproportionately high and adverse effects on minority or low-income populations.
 The purchase of the equipment is ultimately anticipated to have an overall beneficial effect to all populations by the prompt identification and repair of leaks in operator's system.

-No impacts will occur as a result of purchasing methane detection equipment and therefore, no mitigation measures are required.
+No impacts will occur as a result of purchasing combustible gas and other leak detection equipment and therefore, no mitigation measures are required.